ham-zax/hashcats.fun/NATIVE-MINING-PLAN.md

 1. **Protocol verification:** extract the ABI from the saved main bundle; reproduce section 3's vectors with an independent local Keccak implementation; verify exact target comparison and anchor-boundary behavior with read-only calls or a local harness.
 Deliver a small spec/vector artifact.
 No wallet keys or paid transactions.
 2. **Offline CUDA prototype:** implement only nonce search and diagnostic full-digest output for `sm_86`; use explicit nonce ranges and bounded batches.
 Deliver correctness results and matched timing/power measurements against the reported baseline.
 No live signer.
 3. **Watcher and unsigned submit path:** build coherent jobs from chain reads; handle mint changes, anchor expiry and reconnects; construct/simulate `mine` transactions with the original anchor.
 Deliver latency and stale-work evidence.
 No broadcast.
-4. **Integration:** connect verified search to the watcher, then configure signing and spending limits for any separately requested paid operation.
+4. **Wallet readiness and integration:** implement the selected [local signing workflow](NATIVE-WALLET-WORKFLOW.md), validate it offline and in controlled integration scenarios before attaching paid mining, then connect verified search to the watcher.
+Configure the user's chosen spending limits before any paid operation.
 Add complexity only for a demonstrated bottleneck.

 An independent documentation-only task can check OS-specific CUDA/watchdog prerequisites.
 It need not block the portable protocol and offline search work.